mnd/www.mndet.net/about.md

 layout: default
 title: About
 ---
-My name is Nikolay Merinov.
+My name is Nikolai Merinov.
 I'm programmer from Russia, Yekaterinburg.

 Resources
 ---------